three11/react-template-ts/README.md

 3. Webpack aliases: Checkout the aliases property in the `webpack.config.ts` file.
 4. SCSS usage.
-5. Lint your files: ESLint and Stylelint included
+5. Lint your files: ESLint (with TypeScript ESLint installed and configured) and Stylelint included
-6. Tests using Jest.
+6. Tests using Jest and Enzyme.
 The Test environment has been configured so you don't have to
 7. Offline first - using Offline Plugin to cache important files and assets
 8. PWA ready - Install as a native app on Android and iOS
 9. Code splitting and lazy loading